 Foreign travelers should avoid the holiday resorts.
 Instead, there are 2 ferry routes of interest for those on their own transport.
 In case you are a fisherman: there is plenty of space, and plenty of fish.

 The 2 most famous resorts are called Ayuda and Blue Bay (goluboi zaliv).
 They rent out family-size cottages at high prices.
 This is not how you want to spend your holiday in Kazakhstan.
 Pretty much everyone agrees Turkey is better on all counts.

 If it is your destination of choice, contact us, we will guide you through the process of obtaining a putyovka.

 There are 2 ferry routes over Bukhtarma that operate in summer, roughly from mid-April to mid-October, depending on the weather.

 Another ferry is called the Vasilevskaya Pereprava and goes between the shore northeast of Samarskoe and Ulken Naryn (map).
 This one is useful in case you do not want to go overland into Katon Karagay via Zyryanovsk but prefer a water-borne experience.

 Prices to take the ferry are around 4$ for a standard car.
 Departure times are as follows (last update 2016)

-I honestly don’t know much about it, but the fish is renowned, and there are plenty of scenic spots for camping and fishing.
-If you want to know more, send us a message and I will be happy to figure it out for you.
+We honestly don’t know much about it, but the fish is renowned, and there are plenty of scenic spots for camping and fishing.